-The DID Alliance was founded by Soonhyung Lee and Ramesh Kesanupalli, who both have the first-hand experience with building groups to develop open industry standards.
+The DID Alliance was founded by Soonhyung Lee, Ramesh Kesanupalli, and Abbie Barbir.
+All have first-hand experience with building groups to develop open industry standards.

 Dr. Soonhyung Lee is the founder of Raonsecure, a professor at Konkuk University and the Vice Chairman of the Korea Institute of Information Security and Cryptology.
 He has led the development of ASIA PKI Forum and Korea FIDO Forum and also has contributed to the training of cybersecurity specialists by playing a leadership role in ‘K Shield’- a project funded by the Korea Government.
 His whitehat team is known as the world’s best white hackers’ team as it has won the Big 3 hacking contests of DEFCON in US, HITCON in Taiwan and SECON in Japan.
 Currently, Dr. Lee is leading the innovation of DID and IoT identification service based on blockchain security technology.